idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 ## Port Statistics
 These are the types of port statistics:
-* Software statistics account for packets trapped to the CPU or packets sent from the CPU.
+* [Software Statistics](#software-statistics) account for packets trapped to the CPU or packets sent from the CPU.
-* Hardware statistics account for all packets going through the port, including those not trapped to or originating from the CPU.
+* [Hardware Statistics](#hardware-statistics) account for all packets going through the port, including those not trapped to or originating from the CPU.

 ### Software Statistics
 The `ifstat` tool can be used to query the port's software statistics.